 The following four results chapters will explore each of these in detail.
 Each results chapter focuses on central characteristics of the sexual harassment experience, all contributing to the co-construction of the narrative contest, culminating in the final results chapter where narrative criminology and victimology will be used together to examine statements from all parties in a single harm - which is a discursively formed harm.
 My results chapters take these in order of the experience of sexual harassment and culminate with a showcase of the narrative contest in action.
 The four chapters are laid out using the following approach: (1) what actually happened during sexual harassment, which included power and powerlessness, retaliation, and bystander complicity; (2) the start of the narrative contest, including harassers’ instigation of sexual harassment followed by the victims’ first responses; (3) telling others about sexual harassment, which illuminates the stepwise nature of sexual harassment (victim credibility and story credibility); and (4) co-construction of the narrative contest.

 In the first results chapter, I will discuss my findings of the experience of sexual harassment – or what happened - across both cases used in this study.
 The three most common themes that emerged in the data included themes of power and powerlessness, retaliation, and bystander complicity.
 This chapter will first give a general overview of some of the statements that illustrated the theme of power by victims and harassers from both cases used for this study.
 Harassers used their power to harass and to motivate others to harass.
 I also identified two types of power held by harassers: individual and group.
 Victims explained their powerlessness in the sexual harassment encounters as reasons for “playing along” or not speaking out so they could avoid retaliation.
 Fear of retaliation and warnings from bystanders against reporting were common themes that emerged from the data.
 Retaliation (or warnings thereof) were presented in two ways: straightforward, and devious (e.g., done in secret).
-The following chapter will tease out the three aforementioned themes of power, retaliation and bystander complicity, which served as the beginning of the narrative experience of sexual harassment for the victims.
+The following chapter will tease out the three aforementioned themes of power, retaliation, and bystander complicity, which served as the beginning of the narrative experience of sexual harassment for the victims.

 Chapter 6.
 Experiences of Victimization